visgl/deck.gl/docs/get-started/using-standalone.md

 # Using deck.gl Standalone

-The deck.gl core library and layers have no dependencies on React, Mapbox GL, or Maplibre GL and can be used by any JavaScript application.
+The deck.gl core library and layers have no dependencies on React, Mapbox GL, or MapLibre GL and can be used by any JavaScript application.

 Our [get-started examples](https://github.com/visgl/deck.gl/tree/master/examples/get-started) contains vanilla JavaScript templates that serve as a starting point for your application.